pts/oix-wcfd32/README.md

 simple and short .cmd script [build.cmd](https://github.com/pts/oix-wcfd32/blob/master/run1/build.cmd) (run it as `build.cmd` from within the cmd.exe Command Prompt window after cloning the Git repository).
+(On Windows 95, copy or rename *build.cmd* to *build.bat*, and then run it.)
 It's also possible to run *build.sh* in Wine, like this `wine cmd /c build.cmd`.
 As of the writing of this paragraph, the build automation script runs NASM 13 times and WLINK 2 times, producing multiple temporary files and final output files.
 It all happens in less than